sfinnie/helloLSP/readme.md

 * The `uri` defines the document the user is editing
 * the `position` defines the line and column in the file that the user's cursor was at when they invoked the "go to definition" command.

-The position highlights an important point on how the editor and server synchronise.
+The position highlights an important point on how the editor and server communicate.
 It's all founded on the position in a file, where the position comprises line (row) and column.

 Here's a typical response (again from the [official docs](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/)):